 The (a)Morality of the Gods

-The gods are no more moral than a storm, a wolf, or an oak.
-This is not an insult.
-Nor is it a compliment.
-It’s a description of how things are.
 Many pagans want to see the cosmos as intrinsically good and beautiful and project their longings onto the world.

 Praying to Dagda Made Easy